landau-lab/Gotcha/README.md

 # [GoT-ChA](https://www.biorxiv.org/content/10.1101/2022.05.11.491515v1): Genotyping of Targeted loci with single-cell Chromatin Accessibility

-## This is test development to update the gotcha pipeline for the mt sinai minerva HPC system
+## This is test development to update the gotcha pipeline for use without rslurm

 ### Installation
 The Gotcha R package is currently in beta.
 To install the release version: